 In order to maintain positive relationships in the school community, there will be regular check ins for staff and students to discuss issues, find solutions and build social capital.
 Form tutors will hold a critical role for all students in meeting with them daily, and our ambition is that form tutors will act as trusted adults for their tutees.
-Form time will also be crucial to ensuring student voice is heard through Your Voice Matters and the Alderbrook Parliament.
+Form time will also be crucial to ensuring student voice is heard throughthe Alderbrook Parliament.